 If the domestic insurers in a holding company system consist of only run-off companies, the domestic regulator, at its discretion, should determine the value, if any of performing a holding company system analysis.
 If it is determined that a holding company system analysis would be of no added value, this determination should be documented.

-If the ultimate controlling person of the holding company is an insurance company, the analyst may consider preparing one document that includes elements of the IPS and the GPS, in order to promote efficiency in the overall analysis.
-For example, in addition to the standard elements of the IPS, such a hybrid document may also include sections such as corporate governance, ERM/ORSA, non-insurance affiliates/subsidiaries, etc.

 As the lead state, the department should coordinate the ongoing surveillance of companies within the group with input from other affected states (with the understanding that the domestic state has the ultimate authority over the regulation of the domestic insurer under its jurisdiction).
 The documentation contained in the GPS is considered to be part of the workpapers, and represents proprietary, confidential information that is not intended to be distributed to individuals other than state regulators.

 Confidentiality of Information: Financial analysts are reminded that information collected from the group, generally under the authority of their holding company statutes or their more specific statutes dealing with the ORSA Summary Report may be confidential by law.
 Accordingly, before sharing statutorily confidential information with other jurisdictions, regulators will need to review their own statutory authority to do so, which generally requires that the receiving jurisdiction is able to maintain also the confidentiality of such information.

+UCP is an Insurer: If the ultimate controlling person (UCP) of the holding company is a U.S. domiciled insurance company with a cocode, the analyst may consider preparing one document that includes all the elements of the IPS and the GPS, in order to promote efficiency in the overall analysis.
+For example, in addition to the standard elements of the IPS, the document may also include sections such as corporate governance, ERM/ORSA, non-insurance affiliates/subsidiaries, etc. In addition, depending on the nature and extent of risks, the analyst should consider whether it is more appropriate to assess and document certain risk exposures from a group or legal entity perspective (or both) in the IPS/GPS.
+In all cases, the analyst is expected to document and complete both the legal entity and holding company analysis work in accordance with timeliness expectations.
+Therefore, the analyst and supervisor should demonstrate that the combined IPS/GPS is updated for both the results of legal entity analysis and holding company analysis through separate signoffs at different dates, as necessary.

 ***************************TEXT NOT SHOWN TO CONSERVE SPACE*******************************